niuus/Snes9xRX/README.md

 • None: entirely disables interpolation.
 ```

-Last but not least, the Stereo Reverse option will allow you to swap
+The "Stereo Reverse" option will allow you to swap the Left/Right audio
-the Left/Right audio channels, in case your cables are wired different
+channels, for audio tests, in case your cables are wired different,
-or they've been swapped.
+or they've been swapped accidentally.

+The "Mute" option is self-explanatory.
+It will completely turn off all
+audio output from the game, in case you don't have an inmediate way to
+mute your TV or sound equipment.
+This also has the side-effect of giving you
+a couple of extra FPS in-game, due to sound emulation being off the CPU
+workload.
+Pretty much the only games you would notice this speed difference,
+are the SNES titles that integrate the Super FX chip.

 ### VIDEO

-The Video settings screen will allow you to configure various video settings
+The "Video" settings screen will allow you to configure various settings,
-including the Rendering method, Scaling, Filtering, Screen Zoom and Screen
+including the Rendering method, Aspect Ratio, Filtering, Screen Zoom, Screen
-Position.
-You can toggle the options for the first three selections by
+Position and Video Mode.
+You can toggle the options for the first three
-clicking on them.
+selections by clicking on them.

 ```
-• Rendering - Unfiltered
+• Rendering - Unfiltered (Raw pixels)
             - Filtered (Soft)
             - Filtered (Sharp)
-            - Original
+            - Original (240p)
             - Filtered

-• Scaling   - Default
+• Aspect Ratio - 4:3 (original)
-            - 16:9 Correction
+               - 16:9 correction

 • Filtering - None
             - Scale2x